Reflections on the Spring 2023 Budget

 08 Oct 2020

 Earlier this week the Treasury announced revisions to the legislation which prescribes how default notices issued by lenders should be written.
 This is a step forward.
 For too long, the law has required lenders to use language that is threatening in tone and does not reflect the mutually respectful relationship that lenders seek with borrowers.
+It might seem churlish therefore to complain, but the truth is that the announcement has only scratched the surface of what needs to be done to reform consumer credit legislation.

 Read more